gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 e.g. There's no point in downloading a Groovy implementation for a plugin as the Gradle API is going to impose one on the plugin.

+This should work for:

+- Classpath declared in a `buildscript` block.
+- Implementation classpath for a declarative plugin.
+- Implementation classpath for a non-declarative plugin.

 ## Story: Build user is warned when a plugin they are using has dependencies that conflict with Gradle API

 If a plugin declares that it uses Groovy 10 but it's not going to get that, the user should be warned about this.